Prajwal-Vijay/Prajwal-Vijay/README.md

 # Hi, I'm Prajwal Vijay! 👋

 I'm Prajwal, a 3rd-year undergraduate at IIT Madras passionate about robotics and AI.
-I have worked on differential games, path planning, and control systems, with hands-on experience in Python, ROS, and simulation tools like Maniskill, Gazebo.
+I have worked on robot learning, motion planning, differential games, and control systems, with hands-on experience in Python, ROS, and simulation tools like Maniskill, Gazebo.
 Currently I am exploring Reinforcement Learning, Robot Learning and Multi-Agent Systems.
 I’m eager to contribute to cutting-edge robotics research through internships and collaborative projects.

 ## 🔧 Skills
 - **Languages**: Python, JavaScript, C++